Section 2403. Structural Concrete

 Finish and seal concrete surfaces exposed, or will likely be exposed, after the structure is completed as follows:

 2. Provide a Class 1, finish to horizontal surfaces not cast against a form and not subject to wear (for example, bridge seats, tops of backwalls, piers, abutments, wingwalls, retaining walls, spandrel walls, struts between pedestal piers, and horizontal surfaces of curbs and sidewalks of the bridge).
-For all other surfaces required to be finished, provide a Class 2, finish to low water line or 1 foot (0.3 m) below the finished ground line.
-Provide a Class 3, finish to those areas designated in the contract documents.
+Bridge beam seats shall be finished to the plan elevation with a tolerance of +/- 0.02 feet.
+For all other surfaces required to be finished, provide a Class 2, finish to low water line or 1 foot below the finished ground line.

 a.
 Class 1, Floated Surface Finish.